huginn/huginn/doc/manual/installation.md

 **Note:** If you want to use HTTPS, which is what we recommend, see [Using HTTPS](#using-https) for the additional steps.

+**Note:** For configuration changes after finishing the initial installation you have to re-export (see [Install Init Script](https://github.com/cantino/huginn/blob/master/doc/manual/installation.md#install-init-script)) the init script every time you change `.env`, `unicorn.rb` or your `Procfile`!

 ### Install Gems

 **Note:** As of bundler 1.5.2, you can invoke `bundle install -jN` (where `N` the number of your processor cores) and enjoy parallel gem installation with measurable difference in completion time (~60% faster).
 Check the number of your cores with `nproc`.
 For more information check this [post](http://robots.thoughtbot.com/parallel-gem-installing-using-bundler).
 First make sure you have bundler >= 1.5.2 (run `bundle -v`) as it addresses some [issues](https://devcenter.heroku.com/changelog-items/411) that were [fixed](https://github.com/bundler/bundler/pull/2817) in 1.5.2.